-If you are uncomfortable with the way in which another Ranger is interacting with you, for any reason, the best thing to do is F.L.A.M.E the situation with that person, as soon as possible after the interaction.
+If you are uncomfortable with the way in which another Ranger is interacting with you, for any reason, the best thing to do is F.L.A.M.E. the situation with that person, as soon as possible after the interaction.
 If you have been harassed, or have witnessed someone else being harassed, and F.L.A.M.E.ing the situation has not worked, you should report this to your Team Lead/Shift Lead.
 If you are working a dirt shift, request a face-to-face with Khaki.
 In harassment situations, people often do not feel comfortable engaging a harasser directly because of fear, anger, embarrassment, hot button issues, etc. If you are not comfortable addressing the situation directly with the Ranger involved, report it to Khaki.
-If you are not comfortable reporting it to Khaki, contact the Officer of the Day or the Personnel Manager.
+If you are not comfortable reporting it to Khaki, contact the Officer of the Day or the Personnel Manager, Wavelet.
+The Personnel Manager works and is available to all Rangers year-round.